ninesky00/sudoku_solver/README.md

 - refactor code so not everything is in a chunk.
 - Create better CSS and remove white space on page.
 - Testing overall, originally started with TDD in rails but haven't learned Javascript testing suite.
 - Sudoku seed generator, providing solvable boards for users(currently, there is just a manually entered static board.)
-(To accomplish this, personally I would implement a random number generator for a 15-30 cells depending on difficulty and then run the solve function.
+(To accomplish this, personally I would implement a random number generator for 15-30 cells depending on difficulty and then run the solve function.
 Keep if solvable and discard if not.)
+- Alert unsolvable if board input is incorrect.